-Subsidies and grants This is mainly the result of unbudgeted grants being received in relativ weather events in 2021/22, and a milestone payment for the Marton F Finance Revenue Stronger than planned interest rates and higher cash balances from lo than planned interest earnings. \$0.3 million ower than planned ca 129% Increase from budget apital expenditure has enabled higher Other Revenue Downturn in the building industry and the flow on effects of reduced increases in waste transfer fees adversely impacted the achievement of 24% decrease from budget and delays in implementing planned Vested and discovered assets Vested and discovered assets are not budgeted for and these assets w Street and Oldfield Lane (\$1.6m). \$1.6 million rere Vested to Counc >100% increase from budget il for three sites, Campbell Place, Hereford Finance costs During the year, due to lower than planned capital expenditure, Coun incurred the planned interest costs. \$0.4 million cil did not borrow as 22% decrease from budget much as planned and thus have not Other expenses This was mainly the result of Council incurring significant unbudgeted 22/23 adverse whether events. \$4.8 million Emergency Works e 21% increase from budget expenditures during 2023/24 (for the Gain / (Loss) on revaluation of property, plant and equipment During the year, Council wrote down various buildings it owned which recognised impairment on the Marton Pool. \$7.0 million were assessed as higl >100% increase from budget h risk in the event of an earthquake and Debtors and Other Recievables Council's Debtor levels are consistent with last year, though below the basis for the Annual Plan budget). \$2.0 million e levels included in it 87% increase from budget s Long Term Plan, (which formed the Intangible Assets The key driver for the increase is the reclassification of Software from F \$0.6 million Plant Property and Ed 394% increase from budget quipment in 23/24.
-Corporate Bonds The LGFA Bond paid at the point of any borrowing was not adequately basis of the annual plan. \$0.7 million y considered as part 136% increase from budget of the 2021-31 LTP (and this formed the Borrowings \$8.6 million 16% decrease from budget
+Subsidies and grants

+This is mainly the result of unbudgeted grants being received in relation to emergency roading maintenance following the adverse weather events in 2021/22, and a milestone payment for the Marton Rail Hub for work done in 2021/22.

+Finance Revenue

+Stronger than planned interest rates and higher cash balances from lower than planned capital expenditure has enabled higher than planned interest earnings.

+Other Revenue

+\$1.2 million 24% decrease from budget

+Downturn in the building industry and the flow on effects of reduced consenting activity and delays in implementing planned increases in waste transfer fees adversely impacted the achievement of plan (\$700k).

+Vested and discovered assets

+\$1.6 million >100% increase from budget

+Vested and discovered assets are not budgeted for and these assets were Vested to Council for three sites, Campbell Place, Hereford Street and Oldfield Lane (\$1.6m).

+Finance costs \$0.4 million 22% decrease from budget

+During the year, due to lower than planned capital expenditure, Council did not borrow as much as planned and thus have not incurred the planned interest costs.

+Other expenses

+This was mainly the result of Council incurring significant unbudgeted Emergency Works expenditures during 2023/24 (for the 22/23 adverse whether events.

+Gain / (Loss) on revaluation of property, plant and equipment \$5.1 million >100% increase from budget

+$During \ the \ year, Council \ wrote \ off \ the \ various \ buildings \ it \ owned \ which \ were \ assessed \ as \ high \ risk \ in \ the \ event \ of \ an \ earthquake.$

+Debtors and Other Receivables

+Council's Debtor levels are consistent with last year, though below the levels included in its Long Term Plan, (which formed the basis for the Annual Plan budget).

+Intangible Assets

+The key driver for the increase is the reclassification of Software from Plant Property and Equipment in 23/24.

+Corporate Bonds \$0.7 million 136% increase from budget

+The LGFA Bond paid at the point of any borrowing was not adequately considered as part of the 2021-31 LTP (and this formed the basis of the annual plan.

+Borrowings

+\$8.6 million 16% decrease from budget